Fvieira99/Fvieira99/README.md

 ## :paperclip: About Me
 - :man: My name is Felipe and I'm 23 years old.
-- :man_student: Full-stack web devlopment student at [Driven Education](https://www.driven.com.br/) at the moment.
+- :man_student: Full-stack web development student at [Driven Education](https://www.driven.com.br/) at the moment.
-- :dart: Found myself on the web devlopment world after studying Industrial Chemestry at [UFRJ](https://ufrj.br/) for a couple of years.
+- :dart: Found myself on the web development world after studying Industrial Chemestry at [UFRJ](https://ufrj.br/) for a couple of years.

 <br>